trungdq88/logmine/README.md

 TODO:
 - Same pattern but different cluster?
-- Cluster merge is not showing pattern
+- -Cluster merge is not showing pattern-